curblr/curblr-spec/TimeSpan.md

 ### Note: feedback wanted - should this use OSM `opening_hours` format instead?

 A TimeSpan defines a contiguous or non-contiguous period of time.
-It is used to specify when a [Restriction](Restriction.md) applies.
+It is used to specify when a [rule](Rule.md) applies, in order to form a complete [restriction](Restriction.md).
 It supports variety of different concepts for expressing time which may be combined together.

 Multiple TimeSpans may be combined into the same `when` "clause".
 Whether these are subject to a logical **AND** operation or a logical **OR** operation depends on their position within an array.
 The examples below provide additional context.